 Construction work to build the Airport West precinct upgrade at Marsh Street, Arncliffe started in early 2016 and is due for completion mid 2017.

-Roads and Maritime Services is already progressing the Airport East precinct road upgrades with major construction work scheduled to start in early 2017.
+Major construction on the Airport East precinct road upgrades began in early 2017.
 The project is expected to be completed in late 2018.

 The Airport North Review of Environmental factors has been approved and detailed design on the project is now progressing.
 Construction work is expected to start in late 2017.